18F/handbook/docs/04-how-we-work/tools/basic-communication-tools.md

 ![Advanced settings](../../../images/sharing2.png "Advanced settings")
 ![Select Link](../../../images/sharing3.png "Select link")

-## <a name="bluejeans-zoom"></a>BlueJeans and Zoom
+## <a name="bluejeans-zoom"></a>Zoom

-* We use [BlueJeans](https://www.bluejeans.com/) and [Zoom](https://zoom.us/) video conferencing software for larger meetings, such as our weekly and montly All Hands Calls.
-To participate, you may download the BlueJeans or Zoom app, view in browser, or call in from a telephone (just don't forget to mute yourself!).
+* We use [Zoom](https://zoom.us/) video conferencing software for larger meetings, such as our weekly and montly All Hands Calls.
+To participate, you may download the Zoom app, view in browser, or call in from a telephone (just don't forget to mute yourself!).

 ## <a name="telephone-use"></a>Telephone Use

-* There are times when a phone call in may also be necessary, such as when wifi is not available or to call in to BlueJeans
+* There are times when a phone call in may also be necessary, such as when wifi is not available or to call in to Zoom
 * Don't rely on speaker feature, but have a headset handy
 * You may need to be called into a Google Hangout if you can't attend the video meeting
 * Sharing your phone number with the client/PO is optional